 Answering yes to any of these questions means you may have a dental emergency.

 Knocked-Out Tooth: If you act quickly enough, our experienced dentists might be able to reinsert your tooth.
 If your tooth is knocked out, do not touch the root.
 Rinse the tooth off carefully, taking care not to scrub it.
 If possible, reinsert the tooth into the socket.
 If this isn’t possible, place the tooth in a cup of milk.
-Contact our office as quickly as possible.
+Contact our office as quickly as possible for emergency dental care.

 Chipped or Broken Tooth: Teeth can chip or break when eating food that is too hard, as a result of a fall, or any other kind of accident.
 If the chip isn’t severe and isn’t causing pain, it can wait a few days.
 You’ll want to be careful when eating so that you don’t chip it more.
 At our office, we can smooth the chip out and add composite filling material if necessary.